charlottemgarcia/PECAP_PhD_Thesis/README.md

 # PECAP_PhD_Thesis
 Database containing python and MATLAB scripts for collecting Electrically-Evoked Compound Action Potentials relevant for the Panoramic ECAP ("PECAP") Method as described in Charlotte Garcia's Ph.D.
 Dissertation.
+  The dissertation can be found at the following location: https://doi.org/10.17863/CAM.89113.

 Appendix B of the PECAP PhD Thesis describes the procedures for collecting PECAP data that was followed for the purposes of the various studies described in the thesis.